 1. The % of investments in securities that are on Robeco's Exclusion list as result of the application of Robeco's Exclusion policy.
-2. The number of holdings and agenda items voted.
-3. The Fund's weighted corporate Carbon Footprint score compared to the footprint of the General Market Index.
-4. The Fund's weighted average ESG score compared to the General Market Index.
-5. The % of holdings with an elevated sustainability risk profile.
+2. The number of companies that are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence become a part of the Enhanced Engagement program.
+3. The number of holdings and agenda items voted.
+4. The % of holdings with an elevated sustainability risk profile.
+5. The Fund's weighted corporate Carbon Footprint compared to the footprint of the General Market Index.